Slow Rivers

-"Slow Rivers" is a duet by English musicians Elton John and Cliff Richard, released as a single in 1986.
+"Slow Rivers" is a duet recorded by British singers Elton John and Cliff Richard, released as a single in 1986.
 Written by John and Bernie Taupin, the song was included on John's 1986 album Leather Jackets.

 Commercial reception

 The single peaked at number 44 in the singers' native United Kingdom, but was a bigger hit in Belgium and Ireland, where it reached number 24 and number 25 respectively.

 Music video

 The video for "Slow Rivers" was directed by Mike Brady.